Chandrashekhar-1995/devTinder/homework.md

 - Write a dummy auth middleware for users except /user/login
 - Error handling using app.use("/", (err, req, res, next)=>{})
   -------done------

+# Episode 6 homework

+- Creat a free cluster
+- install mongoose libreary
+- Connect your application to the database/devtinder
+- Call tha connectBD function and connect to database before starting application on 7777